domenkozar/snabb-openstack-testing/README.md

 Preqrequisites:

-- You have installed VirtualBox on your machine and it's able to launch a guest VM.
+- You have installed libvirtd and it's running on your machine (on NixOS use `virtualisation.libvirtd.enable = true;`)
-  (on NixOS use `virtualisation.virtualbox.host.enable = true;`)
+- You're in group to access libvirtd resources (on NixOS `libvirtd`)

 Install NixOps